mircoporetti/catinaflat-job-notices/README.md

 The scraper will:
 - Run immediately when started
-- Check for new job notices every 3 hours
+- Check for new job notices every hour
 - Notify by email if at least a new job notice is found